theodox/ta_101/TA coding 101.md

 Closures are particularly attractive because they are space efficient -- however you do need to avoid going too deep, or your readers may not be able to figure out where your variable names are coming from.
 If you are inheriting a variable several screens away from where it originates, at least leave a comment indicating where the name comes from.
 The `ALLCAPS` convention for module-level constants is also a good way to remind readers when they may be seeing a closure variable.

-### Modules, not singletons

-> Note to self; move this up, and make 'modules' a separate top level header in the toolkit with a note about modules-as-namespaces and not using classes-as-namespaces

-In many languages it's valuable to create a singleton -- an object which is intended to be shared between many different uses.
-For example, you might want to have a 'project' singleton which contained information about your working environment so that all you code knows about where to find certain kinds of information.
-You would not want different parts of the same application to disagree about that kind of data, so you'd use a singleton to ensure that all project-related code was always in sync.

-Python does not need singletons.
-If you want to maintain a single globally acccessible set of information for all possible callers, just use a module.
-Use module-level functions to get and set data in the module.
-All users will receive the same data and none of the various elaborate hacks that people have tried to force Python classes to behave like singletons will be needed.

-In general, "singleton" style shared state is something to avoid whenever possible in any case.
-Too much shared state makes it too easy for bugs to crop up in untraceable ways.
-However when you do need to share information, use the module mechanism as the easy, Pythonic way to maintain shared data.

 ### decorators